nirvanatikku/foodler_delivery_reminder/README.md

   * createReminder(order)
   * onInstall()

-Orders.html provides a visual output (deployed as a webapp) of all foodler orders.
-This can be copy/pasted into excel, but a future enhancement would export the ScriptDb values to a spreadsheet.
+Orders.html provides a visual output (deployed as a webapp) of all foodler orders for the given user.
+This can be copy/pasted into excel, but a future enhancement is to export the ScriptDb values to a spreadsheet.

-Two triggers are added:
+Two triggers are added as part of this script:
   1. Check Gmail for new Foodler Emails (every 5 minutes)
   2. Check if ScriptDb has any new foodler entries, and create reminder events as appropriate (every minute)

+When installed, the script will seed the ScriptDb with all the foodler emails in a user's account.

+The triggers will check gmail for new emails from foodler, and create notifications for the delivery if necesary.